♥ Sugar Skull Makeup Look: Perfect for Halloween or Dia de Los Muertos ♥

 How to Get the Look:

-One recommendation I can make for the teeth and other detail work is to use a SUPER fine liner brush.
+One recommendation for the teeth and other detail work is to use a SUPER fine liner brush.
 I used an angled eyeliner brush which worked okay, but I think the result would have been even better had I used a finer brush.
 Real Techniques carries a pointed silicone liner brush that I think would be great for detailed work and it’s only $5 at Ulta so I might look into picking that up for future looks.

 Continuing on, I did simple flower details around my eyes using OCC Lip Tar in Memento and I also used the same color to do a pretty rose on my chin and add accent to my cheek designs.
 And that’s it!